sharktacos/OpenColorIO-configs/docs/Nuke.md

 ![nk](img/ACESpipeline_ANM.jpg)

 We are viewing on an sRGB monitor so the view transform is set to a gamma 2.2 display.
-If this were going to be broadcasting this on a HDTV then we'd want to output in Rec709 like below in an
+If we were going to be broadcasting this on an HDTV then we'd want to output in Rec709 like below in an

 ### ACES VFX pipeline